OP-TEE/optee_docs/architecture/spmc.rst

 packages, based on the SP package header in each package it will map the SP executable image and the corresponding manifest DT and collect these to the ``fip_sp_list`` list.
-Later when initialising the SPs, the ``for_each_fip_sp`` macro is used to iterate this list and load the executables using ldelf, just like for the embedded SP case.
+Later when initialising the SPs, the ``for_each_fip_sp`` macro is used to iterate this list and load the executables, just like for the embedded SP case.

 .. _[1]: